 The EDC used this latter avenue to work with leaders in both the House and Senate to introduce the bipartisan Anna Westin Act of 2015 (H.R.
 2515; S. 1865).
 For details about the introductions of the Anna Westin Act, please refer to the EDC’s press releases.

 About the Anna Westin Act of 2015

-Training: If enacted, the Anna Westin Act of 2015 would help prevent eating disorders by using existing NIMH and SAMHSA funds to provide training for health professionals and school personnel to learn to identify eating disorders and intervene early when precursory symptoms and behaviors arise.
+Training: The Anna Westin Act aims to help prevent eating disorders by using existing NIMH and SAMHSA funds to provide training for health professionals and school personnel to learn to identify eating disorders and intervene early when precursory symptoms and behaviors arise.